finite8/VirtualBard/README.md

 # VirtualBard
 An adventure logging and helper script system for Roll20.

+## Logging Issues
+More details the merrier.
+Tell me what you were doing, where you were at.
+Screenshots are always handy.
+IMPORTANT: I have put a special command into Virtual Bard.
+Type "!vb DUMP" (without quotes) into chat, then as a GM, go to the API Console (https://wiki.roll20.net/API:Use_Guide#The_API_Console) and grab any errors in there as well as the full dump.
+Send all of that fantastic info to me.
+Should help me get to the core of the issue.
+### Got a github account?
+Submit the issue via the issues tab up top.

+### Don't have / don't want a github account?
+Totally get it.
+Last thing you need is another account on some site that you don't need.
+Hit me up on twitter

 ## Use this as a template for your own projects
 Eventually, i will split this VSCode project out into its own template for anyone to use.
 Until then, you can repurpose my project for your own by doing the following:
 ### Windows